 Detect and prevent unusual behavior

-As soon as you’ve identified card testing activity, you can compare it to typical legitimate traffic, then build rules or filters that limit or prevent only the card testing activity.
+Use the Dashboard, webhooks, or continuous monitoring with Stripe Sigma or Data Pipelines to track anomalies in your traffic.
+You can compare card testing activity to typical legitimate traffic, and then build filters that limit or prevent only the card testing activity.
 For example, you might make changes to your system that:

 - Limit the number of cards that can be attached to a single customer